-Our aim is to provide a free source of well-chosen poetry for; patients waiting for medical appointments, rest home residents waiting for meals, outings or appointments, hospice patients and their families and prison inmates.
+Our aim was to provide a free source of well-chosen poetry for; patients waiting for medical appointments, rest home residents waiting for meals, outings or appointments, hospice patients and their families and prison inmates.

-We currently send new cards, every quarter, to 453 rest homes, 644 medical practices, 8 prisons, 26 hospices, the SDHB, contributing poets, and interested individuals.
+Before we halted production in 2021 we were sending new cards, every quarter, to 453 rest homes, 644 medical practices, 8 prisons, 26 hospices, the SDHB, contributing poets, and interested individuals.

 PitWR(NZ) relied solely on donations and successful applications to trusts/companies to fund its two costs – postage and printing.